cloud-carbon-footprint/cloud-carbon-footprint/README.md

 To begin as a contributor, please see the [contributing page](CONTRIBUTING.md).
 Please read through our [code of conduct](CODE_OF_CONDUCT.md) for our expectations around this community.
-Don’t be shy!
-Reach out with any questions, support requests, and further discussions in our discussion google group.

-Give us a star if you like the project or find this work interesting!
+⭐️Give us a star if you like the project or find this work interesting!

+### Don’t be shy!
+Reach out with any questions, support requests, and further discussions in our **[discussion google group](https://groups.google.com/g/cloud-carbon-footprint)**.

 ## License